 These points must be met in order to quality for co-authorship.
 Conversely, those who meet the qualifications in accordance with the points mentioned above shall be co-authors.
 If possible, co-authorship shall be agreed on in connection with planning publication.
 All co-authors must thus approve the submitted version of the manuscript and thereby acknowledge their responsibility for the publication.

 - Several research funders, such as Swedish Research Council, has publishing in Open Access journals (so-called gold) or self-archiving (so-called green) as a criteria for funding.
-Use Sherpa/Romeo to make sure a journal allows self-archiving.
-N.B. apply source criticism to avoid predatory Open Access publishers.
+In order to avoid predatory Open Access journals, make a thorough check-up and contact a librarian for consulting.

 S-461 86 Trollhättan, Sweden